 - Visit the site and carried out a full survey, including, where necessary, site levels; - Speak to any adjacent neighbouring properties and advise them of the proposal.
-Anticipate neighbour / community concerns and take appropriate action to resolve potential issues before submitting the application; - Consider the policies set out in the Local Development Plan, Planning Policy Statements and any supplementary planning guidance; - Consider the advice provided in this Guide and on the Planning Portal particularly the Northern Ireland Environment Agency practice guides and Standing Advice, including the biodiversity checklist; - Gather any information needed to address policy issues; - Front load all applications with all essential information necessary to determine the application. (see Appendix B of the Guide) - Avail of pre-application advice, when necessary; and - Complete the necessary planning application forms (see 'Explanatory notes on Applying for Planning Permission, Approval of Reserved Matters and other types of Planning Consent' available on the Planning Portal).
+Anticipate neighbour / community concerns and take appropriate action to resolve potential issues before submitting the application; - Consider the policies set out in the Local Development Plan, Planning Policy Statements and any supplementary planning guidance; - Consider the advice provided in this Guide and on the Planning Portal particularly the Northern Ireland Environment Agency practice guides and Standing Advice, including the biodiversity checklist; - Gather any information needed to address policy issues; - Avail of pre-application advice, when necessary; - Submit the application online using the Planning Portal; and - Front load all applications with the correct information and all necessary drawings and reports which are essential to allow the application to be determined.